 Allergic conjunctivitis is the clinical term of ocular inflammation of the lining or membrane of the eye, called the conjunctiva, caused by allergic reactions to substances.
 Although a patient may present with red or pink eyes from excess inflammation, the common term "pink eye"can signify a broad term of conditions and can be misleading, as viruses, bacteria, fungi, and other irritating substances can cause redness resembling a "pink eye."
 Your eye doctor can differentiate between an allergy reaction and a true infection, which can lead to faster healing with proper treatments.

-Please call our office at: 478-779-0053 for further instructions.
+Please call our Macon eye care center at: 478-779-0053 for further instructions.
 Use your best judgment on urgency, if you feel the need to find the nearest emergency room.